-- (a) Coordination and further development as well as the monitoring of the implementation of the information security process for the University of Göttingen Foundation, - (b) Preparing recommendations for the Presidential Board and Management Board for the following topics: - (i) Preparation and updating of the catalogue of measures for basic IT protection, - (ii) Additional information on the information security guideline (e.g., recommendations for internal University technical standards, model solutions, and contingency plans), - (iii) Changes to specific information security concepts based on security incidents (with respect to §16 Section (5)), - (iv) Training concepts. - (c) Providing advice to the following: - (i) The Presidential Board, Management Board, IT Steering Group and CIO for information security related issues, - (ii) Managements of IT service providers, - (iii) Data protection officers and data protection managers for technical and organisational measures, - (iv) Units for the implementation of the information security guideline, - (v) ISK for the elimination of information security risks, - (vi) Specialists responsible for the preparation of specific information security concepts. - (d) Approving specific information security concepts of the units; in the event of disagreement, the decision is made by the Presidential Board or the Management Board - (e) Preparing and updating an index of all specific information security concepts, - (f) Assessing information security incidents and deriving structural and conceptual recommendations in accordance with § 16, - (g) Preparing the annual report on information security for the Presidential Board and the Management Board, including recommendations for the revision of this information security guideline and other overarching information security concepts; if necessary, this report is also submitted to other authorities. - (3) During the information security process, the ISB has to consider data protection issues and involve the Data Protection Officer in the formation of measures and concepts in the event of a conflict of objectives between information security and data protection.
+- (a) Coordination and further development as well as the monitoring of the implementation of the information security process for the University of Göttingen Foundation, - (b) Preparing recommendations for the Presidential Board and Management Board for the following topics: - (i) Preparation and updating of the catalogue of measures for basic IT protection, - (ii) Additional information on the information security guideline (e.g., recommendations for internal University technical standards, model solutions, and contingency plans), - (iii) Changes to operational concepts based on security incidents (with respect to §16 Section (5)), - (iv) Training concepts. - (c) Providing advice to the following: - (i) The Presidential Board, Management Board, IT Steering Group and CIO for information security related issues, - (ii) Managements of IT service providers, - (iii) Data protection officers and data protection managers for technical and organisational measures, - (iv) Units for the implementation of the information security guideline, - (v) ISK for the elimination of information security risks, - (vi) Specialists responsible for the preparation of operational concepts. - (d) Approving operational concepts of the units including the revised versions after review by the specialists responsible; in the event of disagreement, the decision is made by the Presidential Board or the Management Board - (e) Preparing and updating an index of all operational concepts, - (f) Assessing information security incidents and deriving structural and conceptual recommendations in accordance with § 18, - (g) Preparing the annual report on information security for the Presidential Board and the Management Board, including recommendations for the revision of this information security guideline and other overarching information security concepts; if necessary, this report is also submitted to other authorities. - (h) Execution of tasks within the framework of information security risk management in accordance with Appendix 3. - (3) During the information security process, the ISB has to consider data protection issues and involve the Data Protection Officer in the formation of measures and concepts in the event of a conflict of objectives between information security and data protection.